Tax planning should be done on a regular basis throughout the year, but if you’ve been busy here are some tips to get your 2019 tax savings in order!

 If you own a rental property and haven’t already done this, it’s a good idea to arrange for the preparation of a Property Depreciation Report.
 This is to allow you to claim the maximum amount of depreciation and building write-off deductions on your rental property possible.
 So nothing is missed!

 Save on Tax this year with this SUPER strategy!

-A DEDUCTION FOR ANYONE
+A DEDUCTION FOR EVERYONE!

 Personal Superannuation Contributions Deductions for personal superannuation contributions are now allowed for all individuals under the age of 75 (including those aged 65 to 74 who meet the work test).
 Previously, a deduction was only available to individuals whose employment income was less than 10% of their total income.

 For the contribution to be counted towards the employee’s 2019 contribution cap, it must be received by the fund by the 30th of June 2019.

 The concessional superannuation cap for 2019 is $25,000 for people of all ages, so it’s a good idea to not go over this limit or you’ll pay more tax!
 The non-concessional contributions cap for the 2018/19 has been reduced to $100,000.
 Individuals with a total superannuation balance of more than $1.6 million are not eligible to make non-concessional contributions.

 The full co-contribution rate applies for income up to $36,813 and the partial co-contribution applies for income up to $51,813 for the 2018/2019 tax year.